deepak18/Information-Retrieval/Mini Search Engine/README.txt

-The easiest way to run this project is to use eclipse Choose 'File', 'Import' and 'Existing Projects into Workspace' And select the 'IR-Project' folder under 'Code' folder Then run in the following sequence
+The easiest way to run this project is to use eclipse Choose 'File', 'Import' and 'Existing Projects into Workspace' And select the 'Code' folder
+Then run in the following sequence

 searchEngine package